cmu-pasta/DateSAT/docs/naive.md

-# Baseline Method
+# Naive Method

-The baseline method uses direct year-month-day representation for dates and performs component-wise arithmetic with proper normalization.
+The naive method uses direct year-month-day representation for dates and performs component-wise arithmetic with proper normalization.

 ## Data Types